 4. Nifty Gateway

 If you are a beginner at NFTs, Nifty Gateway is a great place to start.
-Nifty Gateway has exclusive partnerships with many top artists and brands.
+Nifty Gateway is powered by Gemini, one of the best crypto exchanges globally.
+It’s an Ethereum-based platform and has exclusive partnerships with many top artists and brands.
 Collections are available for a limited time only.
 These drops occur every three weeks, and once the NFTs sell out, you can only purchase them on the secondary marketplace.

 World-famous digital artists like Beeple have been using Nifty Gateway to sell their exclusive artwork.
 You’ll also find some of the most famous musicians, including Deadmau5, Grimes, and Steve Aoki, releasing NFTs on Nifty Gateway.